ssharshavardhan/pintos/notes.md

 #UP03 - System calls for file operations
-1. First handle files in the various syscalls mentioned at https://jeason.gitbooks.io/pintos-reference-guide-sysu/content/userprog-systemcall.html syscall-nr.h contains all sys call numbers
+1. First handle files in the various syscalls mentioned at https://jeason.gitbooks.io/pintos-reference-guide-sysu/content/userprog-systemcall.html syscall-nr.h contains all sys call numbers in an enum

 Note : We'll later have to revise this defn -
 The 128 entries limit, per-process open file table - struct list files;

-After completion of UP03, for UP04 we are left with only - exec() , wait() and Denying Writes to Executables.
+#UP 04 -  Exec(), Wait() and Denying Writes to Executables